 - All potential students are required to meet with a member of the SRCS Admissions Team for an interview and to complete academic assessments.
 There is a non-refundable fee for this service.

-- After academic evaluations are completed, an on-site “trial day” visit for the applicant will be scheduled.
+- After academic evaluations are completed, student will spend the remainder of the day on a “trial day” visit.
 Experiencing our learning environment first hand is a key component in the school selection process.
-This may be done the same day as #2-3.
+This may be done the same day as #4.
+Additional trial days may be requested.

 - The SRCS Admissions Committee reviews the completed applicant portfolio (application, transcripts, test scores, etc.) and makes a decision on program acceptance.
 Applicant families will be notified of Admissions Committee decisions.
 Completing the application process does not guarantee acceptance.

 Please do not let the steps concern you.
 The process can go rather quickly, but it is vital to make sure the school is a good match for the student and vice versa.

 Accepted families must complete their enrollment contract within ten working days.
 A student’s enrollment space will not be held until an enrollment contract is completed, signed, and submitted.

-Solid Rock Community School is committed to providing an environment that is free from discrimination and harassment based upon race, color, ethnicity, national origin, sex, religion, disability, age, sexual orientation, gender identity, genetic information, veteran status or any other status protected by state or federal law.
+Solid Rock Community School is committed to providing an environment that is free from discrimination and harassment based upon race, color, ethnicity, national origin, sex, religion, disability, age, veteran status, or any other status protected by state or federal law.